emersonmde/Moon/about/index.md

 ---

 ## Overview
 I'm a 26 year old Software Developer, single father, and technology enthusiast.
 The center of my world is my 7 year old daughter, Lillian.
-I'm also a huge proponent of science and enducation.
+I'm also a huge proponent of science and education.
 I love to learn, discover new facts, and investigate how things work.

 ## Education
 I graduated from a vocational technical high school, **Howard High School of Technology**, in 2008.
 My vocation was Computer Network Administration Program wherein I also received my **A+**, **Network+**, and **MCP** certifications.